MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/dx-graphics-hlsl-return.md

-<span data-ttu-id="21af1-112">In questo esempio viene restituito un vettore a quattro componenti costruito dal risultato restituito da una funzione intrinseca, insieme ai valori letterali.</span><span class="sxs-lookup"><span data-stu-id="21af1-112">This example returns a four-component vector that is constructed from the result that is returned from an intrinsic function, together with literal values.</span></span>
+<span data-ttu-id="14a0f-112">Questo esempio restituisce un vettore a quattro componenti costruito dal risultato restituito da una funzione intrinseca, insieme ai valori letterali.</span><span class="sxs-lookup"><span data-stu-id="14a0f-112">This example returns a four-component vector that is constructed from the result that is returned from an intrinsic function, together with literal values.</span></span>

 ```